The WhatsApp paradigm

 There have been the odd months where no mobile phone call was made or received.
 There was no need as WhatsApp took over the medium of communication.

 The preference became clear.
-Text messaging, voice and video and in that order.
+Text messaging, voice(VOIP) and video and in that order preferably in the same app and not thru Telco channels.

 Pluses

-The non-intrusive manner that a message can be sent and received.
-Tending to messages at my convenience became apparent.
-I also felt good sending messages knowing that I would not disrupt the recipients’ privacy or space in the manner a phone call does.
-They too can read the message at their convenience.
+Sending messages knowing that I would not disrupt the recipients’ privacy or space in the manner a phone call does.
+They can then read messages at their convenience.

-Secondly I can also see if the message has been successfully sent and read.
+Secondly one can also see if the message has been successfully sent and read.
 And this made the difference when compared to SMS, the stronghold of telcos.
 And remember SMS was out there for years but in most cases there were charges for it separately or with a phone bundle package with limits.
 Despite being text messaging, SMS never caught on.

 Despite email and messaging platform coming out decades before WhatApp, they did not replace voice calls.
 WhatsApp did.
 It is the paradigm shift and a phenomenon.